-I am looking at a couple of flats in Wilford which have in the region of fifty years remaining on the leases.
-Should I regard a short lease as a deal breaker?
+I am tempted by the attractive purchase price for a couple of apartments in Wilford which have in the region of fifty years remaining on the lease term.
+Will this present a problem?

 There is no doubt about it.
-A leasehold flat in Wilford is a deteriorating asset as a result of the reducing lease term.
-The closer the lease gets to zero years unexpired, the more it reduces the salability of the premises.
-For most purchasers and mortgage companies, leases with under eighty years become less and less attractive.
-On a more positive note, leaseholders can extend their leases by serving a Section 42 Notice.
+A leasehold flat in Wilford is a wasting asset as a result of the shortening lease.
+The closer the lease gets to zero years unexpired, the more it adversely affects the value of the property.
+The majority of buyers and lenders, leases with under 75 years become less and less attractive.
+On a more upbeat note, leaseholders can extend their leases by serving a Section 42 Notice.
 One stipulation is that they must have owned the premises for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
 When successful, they will have the right to an extension of 90 years to the current term and ground rent is effectively reduced to zero.
 Before moving forward with a purchase of a property with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
 We are are happy to put you in touch with Wilford conveyancing experts who will explain the options available to you during an initial telephone conversation free of charge.
 A more straightforward and quicker method of extending would be to contact your landlord directly and sound him out on the prospect of extending the lease.
-They may agree to a smaller lump sum and an increase in the ground rent, but to shorter extension terms in return.
-You need to ensure that the agreed terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.
+You may find he or she is happy to negotiate informally and willing to consider your offer straight off, without having to involve anyone else.
+This will save you time and money and it could help you reach a lower price on the lease.
+You need to ensure that any new terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.